Want the perfect workout program?Take Quiz

 The spider curl utilizes dumbbells and is performed facing down on an incline bench (chest to bench back rest).
 You let your arms hang down, shoulder width apart, and then simply perform a curl while keeping your elbow stationary.
 This bicep exercise will generate an insane burn as you cannot use any momentum or muscles to assist in the lift.
 If you want a big biceps peak, this is one of the best biceps exercise.

-A bayesian curl is performed on a cable pulley system and a single attachment.
+A bayesian curl, one of our favorites to include in a bicep cable workout, is performed on a cable pulley system and a single attachment.
 You will pick up the attachment and then face away from the pulley.
 Stand a few feet in front and allow the cable to pull your arm back.
 As you begin the curl, you will lean forward and pull your arm forward until the elbow is flush with the body.
 This takes advantage of the forward arm flexion as well as puts constant tension on your biceps.

 Cheat curls are curls that let you cheat, hence the name.
 Cheat curls take advantage of the increased force during the eccentric portion of the bicep curl and prescribes near maximal loads, or even maximal, to be performed ONLY using the eccentric portion.
 You will then “cheat” the load up using some body movement to perform another rep.